India Vision; Dr Kalam and TIFAC

 It is one of the best books I've ever read; the stories, analysis, and vision are simply brilliant.
 Indian Express quoted "A book of dreams rooted in reality."
 Tribune quoted "This is no ordinary book, it should be in all libraries and on the desk of everyone who dreams about the future of India."
 Every aspiring entrepreneur must read this book.

-Living in 2020, now India is the world's 5th largest economy, 3rd largest in terms of PPP, shining in the startup space, lifted 271 mn people out of poverty... much more has improved/realised.
-Of course, there are some other sets of problems and challenges we have, so is TIFAC released another document, Technology vision 2035 showing the further actions to be taken.
+Fast forward to 2020, India is the world's 5th largest economy, 3rd largest in terms of PPP, shining in the startup space, and has lifted 271 mn people out of poverty.
+We have made a lot of progress, remember our economy was opened in 1994, and the real growth started thereafter.
+But yes, challenges remain and to address them, TIFAC released another document, Technology vision 2035, showing the further actions to be taken.
 Don't forget to visit TIFAC's website and view the new documents.

-A recent article on The Economic Times about India's growth
+A recent article in The Economic Times about India's growth

 "India is a nation of a billion people, A nation's progress depends upon how its people think.
 It is thoughts which are transformed into actions.
 India has to think as a nation of a billion people.
 Let the young minds blossom-full of thoughts, the thoughts of prosperity"